 So, if premium features are the most significant factor for you, here’s a brief list of the best premium features you will get with NordPass and RoboForm.

-You can check how secure your passwords are with both of our contenders.
+You can quickly check how secure your passwords are with both of our contenders — and in 2026, both tools have gotten a little smarter.

 Real-time data breach monitoring with alerts